thliborius/EfCoreNexus/README.md

 ## How to use it in your project

-These are the steps that are neccessary to hook up the entity framework with EfCoreNexus.
+These are the steps that are neccessary to hook up the entity framework via EfCoreNexus with your blazor app.

 <ul>
 		<li>Add a reference to the EfCoreNexus.Framework library or install the nuget package.</li>